home-assistant/home-assistant.io/source/_posts/2016-12-17-text-to-speech-aquostv-flic-zamg.markdown

 This Broadlink [switch][bl-switch] platform allow to you control Broadlink RM2 Pro and RM mini IR+RF devices.
 This Broadlink [sensor][bl-sensor] platform adds support for Broadlink RM2 and A1 Devices.

-The [GPSLogger](https://home-assistant.io/components/device_tracker.gpslogger/) now also supports attributes as the speed, direction, altitude, provider and activity.
+The [GPSLogger](https://home-assistant.io/components/device_tracker.gpslogger/) now also supports attributes as the speed, direction, altitude, provider, and activity.

 ## All changes
 - Media player: Support for Sharp [AquaosTV][aquostv] ([@titilambert])